samanshirdell/Dotfiles/readme.md

 ⚠️ All Configurations were meant to be used with `Pywal` ⚠️

-If you do not want this, **you can remove it in the given applications `style.css` and add valid color values.** Although I highly recomend `Pywal` Its Pretty cool!
+If you do not want this, **you can remove it in the given applications `style.css` and add valid color values.** Although I highly recommend `Pywal` It's Pretty cool!

 ## My Applications